Cray-HPE/docs-csm/operations/security_and_authentication/Provisioning_a_Liquid-Cooled_EX_Cabinet_CEC_with_Default_Credentials.md

 9. Enter `set_hash` and provide the password hash value as the argument.

    The CEC validates the input syntax of the hash.
-Adding an extra char or omitting a character is flagged as an error.
-I a character is changed, the password entered in the serial console login shell or the Redfish `root` account will not work.
-If that happens, rerun the `set_hash` command on the CEC and reboot the CMMs.
+Adding an extra character or omitting a character is flagged as an error.
+If a character is changed, the password entered in the serial console login shell or the Redfish `root` account will not work.
+If that happens, then rerun this procedure from the beginning.

       ```screen
       EXE> set_hash $6$v5YlqxKB$scBci.GbT8...